 - Place the potato directly into the cleaned and dried storage container.

 - Fill the storage container.
 When I first started hacking, I would weigh the potatoes.
 Once I figured out my container could hold 5.5 pounds, then I put my scale away.

 - Remove each potato.
-If it is small, place in stock pot, otherwise chop into parts.
+If it is small, place it in a stockpot, otherwise chop it into parts.
 For me, a medium potato is 2 or 3 parts.
 A large potato will be more.
 My goal is to have approximately equal size potato parts.
 I want them to boil at the same rate.

 - While the potatoes are boiling, empty peels in a compost bin.

 - Boil until done to your liking.
 I tend to cook mine a little longer than Tim Steele describes in his book The Potato Hack, but whatever you like is the right answer.
 Experiment.

 - Drain and let potatoes cool.
 The reason I want the potatoes to cool is that if I don’t, the steam will collect on the roof of the storage container and drain down onto the potatoes, making them mushy more quickly.
 If I want the potatoes to cool fast, I will spread them on a cookie sheet and place them outside (provided outside is cooler than inside).